Click below for dates and prices or select course on left hand menu for more information.

 Guidance on Training Standards from the Chartered Society of Physiotherapy

-All trainers are health care professionals (chartered physiotherapists, occupational therapists or nurses) and are experienced in modern approaches to manual handling.
+Training for Care’s Moving and Handling Training Team are all health care professionals (chartered physiotherapists, occupational therapists or nurses) and are experienced in modern approaches to manual handling.
 TfC’s position is that sound moving and handling training can only be provided by people who are suitably qualified and experienced to be able to respond accurately to the variety of questions and conditions which course participants are likely to present.

 All moving and handling courses incorporate a problem solving approach to minimising risks for client and carer.